ztyyLV/barcode-reader-docs-mobile/programming/android/samples/index.md

 ### The Camera

-DCE is an SDK that enable users to easily create a camera module on mobile platform.
-In the DBR samples, we are using DCE-deployed camera module as the video streaming input for video barcode decoding.
+DCE is an SDK that enables users to easily create a camera module on the mobile platform.
+In the DBR samples, we are using the DCE-deployed camera module as the video streaming input for video barcode decoding.

 ### The Result